 Many roofing membranes are single-ply and often have a smooth surface.
 But there are also modified asphalt roofing systems.
 These systems have at least two layers that are either smooth or granulated.
 By applying roofing granules and primer, a granulated surface can be created.
 Here are some of the basic advantages of having a granulated surface on a flat commercial roof, along with a few considerations and warnings.

 What is a Granulated Roofing Membrane?

 Basically, a granulated roof membrane is an asphalt binder that contains colored mineral granules, along with scrim reinforcement.
-These granules, which have a thickness ranging from 30-50 mils (.03” to .05”), are fused into the top of an asphalt surface
+These granules are fused into the top of an asphalt surface.
+They have a thickness ranging from 30-50 mils (.03” to .05”).

 How are the Granules Made?

 The colored granules are manufactured by using a process in which the stone particles are coated by a mixture of pigments that are much like paint.
 These pigments can be organic, inorganic or a mixture of both.
-This thin, muddy pigment mixture is applied to stone and then it’s baked, using high temperatures that fuse the stone, similar to what’s involved in process of creating ceramics.
+This thin, muddy pigment mixture is applied to the stone and then it’s baked using high temperatures that fuse the stone.
+This is similar to what’s involved in the process of creating ceramics.